The cost of employee disengagement: What to know and what to do

-But disengagement isn’t a dead end — it’s a chance to course-correct.
-With the right strategies, teams can reconnect, cultures can rebound, and people can find purpose in their work again.
+But with the right strategies, teams can reconnect, cultures can regain momentum, and people can start to see purpose in their work again.
 Sometimes, it starts with something as simple as a “thank you” that actually means something.

 In this blog, we’ll break down the cost of employee disengagement, unpack what’s driving it, and explore how to re-engage your people — one meaningful moment at a time.